Merrimack River water or watershed scenery in New Hampshire

 Primary flow reference for upper Merrimack planning.

-Concord corridor
+Concord area

 Mixed warmwater fly-fishing with larger-river access decisions.